imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/structs.md

 # Structs and Custom Types

 Structs are Go's way of creating user-defined types that group together related data.
 They are similar to classes in other languages but without inheritance.
-Go also allows you to create custom types based on existing types, providing flexibility and type safety.
+Go also allows us to create custom types based on existing types, providing flexibility and type safety.

 ## Defining Structs